Subdivision Process

 Here’s a straightforward breakdown outlining the key stages and considerations of your subdivision, making the concept more accessible and understandable.

-Subdivisions in Four Steps
+Subdivisions in Five Steps

 Subdividing land can seem complex, but it follows a clear process.
 Whether you’re creating new lots for development or dividing property for family use, understanding the steps helps you plan with confidence.
-Below is a simple four-step guide to show how a subdivision works from start to finish
+Below is a simple five-step guide to show how a subdivision works from start to finish

-• Step 1: Planning Approval
+Step 2: Development Planning Approval

-Before subdivision can proceed, you must apply for a planning permit with your local council.
+Before subdivision can proceed, you must apply for a development planning permit with your local council.
 This ensures your proposal complies with zoning rules, overlays, and local planning policies.
 Council will outline any conditions that need to be met.

-• Step 2: Survey & Design
+Step 3: Survey & Design

-• Step 3: Authority Approvals
+Step 4: Subdivision Permit & Authority Approvals

-• Step 4: Certification & Titles
+Step 5: Certification & Titles

 Recommendations